 - 1. Turn off the computer and any attached devices, such as printers, monitors, and external drives. - 2.
-Unplug all power cords from electrical outlets, and open the cover.
-See "Opening the cover" on page 10. - 3.
-Pivot the drive bay assembly upward to gain access to the system board.
+Unplug all power cords from electrical outlets, and remove the cover.
+See "Removing the cover" on page 10. - 3.

-- 4. Locate the fan bracket assembly.
-See "Locating components" on page 11. - 5.
-Lift the fan bracket assembly up to gain access to the Clear CMOS/Recovery jumper. - 6.
 Locate the Clear CMOS/Recovery jumper on the system board.
-See "Identifying parts on the system board" on page 11. - 7.
-Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - 8.
-Close the cover and reconnect all power cords.
-See "Closing the cover and connecting the cables" on page 23. - 9.
-Insert the POST/BIOS update (flash) diskette into USB diskette drive A, and turn on the computer. - 10.
-The update session will take 2-3 minutes.
-During this time you will hear a series of beeps.
-After the update session is completed, there will be no video, the series of beeps will end, and the system will automatically turn off.
-Remove the diskette from the USB diskette drive.

-- 11. Repeat steps 2 through 6 on page 30. - 12.
-Move the Clear CMOS/Recovery jumper to its original position. - 13.
-Close the cover and reconnect all power cords and cables that were disconnected. - 14.
+See "Identifying parts on the system board" on page 12. - 4.
+If necessary, refer to Installing adapters to remove any adapters that impede access to the Clear CMOS/Recovery jumper. - 5.
+Move the jumper from the standard position (pins 1 and 2) to pins 2 and 3. - 6.
+Replace the cover.
+See "Replacing the cover and connecting the cables" on page 25. - 7.
+Reconnect the power cords for the computer and monitor to electrical outlets. - 8.
+Insert the POST/BIOS update (flash) diskette into drive A, and turn on the computer and the monitor. - 9.
+After the update session is completed, there will be no video and the series of beeps will end.
+Remove the diskette from the diskette drive, and turn off the computer and monitor. - 10.
+Repeat steps 2 through 4. - 11.
+Move the Clear CMOS/Recovery jumper to its original position. - 12.
+Replace any adapters that were removed. - 13.
+Replace the cover and reconnect any cables that were disconnected. - 14.
 Turn on the computer to restart the operating system.